lxi-tools/lxi-tools/README.md

 ## 1. Introduction

-lxi-tools is a collection of open source software tools for managing LXI compatible test instruments such as modern oscilloscopes, power supplies, spectrum analyzers etc.
+lxi-tools is a collection of open source software tools for managing network attached LXI compatible test instruments such as modern oscilloscopes, power supplies, spectrum analyzers etc.

-Features include automatic discovery of network attached test instruments, sending SCPI commands, grabbing screenshots from supported instruments, benchmarking SCPI message performance, scripting for automation.
+Features include automatic discovery of test instruments, sending SCPI commands, grabbing screenshots from supported instruments, benchmarking SCPI message performance, and powerful scripting for automation.
 Both a commandline tool and a GUI tool are available.

 lxi-tools rely on [liblxi](https://github.com/lxi-tools/liblxi) for all communication.